How To Use And Configure WordPress Widgets – Part 4

 How To Override Default WordPress Sidebar Widgets

-As we have shown you previously, WordPress lets you completely reorganize how information displays in areas of your site sidebars, footers and navigation menus with only a few clicks of your mouse button, using drag-and-drop …
+As we have shown you previously, WordPress lets you easily and quickly reorder how information displays in widgetized areas of your site sidebars, footers and navigation menus with only a few clicks of your mouse button, using drag-and-drop …

-(Reorganizing sidebar layout with widgets can help to improve your site’s user experience)
+(Reorganizing sidebar layout using widgets can help improve your site’s visitor experience)

-In the screenshot above, for example, you can see that we have redesigned the sidebar by switching around the search and testimonial sections.
+In the screenshot above, for example, you can see that we have easily change the layout in the sidebar section by switching around the search and testimonial sections.
 This is easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.

-You can reorganize your sidebar elements with widgets to improve visitor experience.
+You can rearrange your sidebar elements with widgets to improve your site’s user experience.

-If, for some reason, you find that you are unable to drag-and-drop widgets around (e.g. using a mobile device that doesn’t support dragging-and-dropping), then you can still work with widgets if you enable Accessibility Mode.
+If, for some reason, you find that you cannot move widgets using drag-and-drop (e.g. using a mobile device that doesn’t support dragging-and-dropping), then you can still work with widgets if you enable Accessibility Mode.

 To enable Accessibility Mode, log into your admin and go to the Widgets section …